Hi friend and Welcome to my humble abode!

 By contrast, if you’re looking for the best closed back reference can, the 380 isn’t your best bet.
 I have found in my research that the AKG K550 is about the best in this regard.
 It gives you some elements of an open back while remaining closed, and above all, benefits producers looking for the best mix-down.

 Finally, you may not want to pony up the cash for the K550.
 Understandable.
-The best option in the sub $100 range would be the SRH440.
+The best option in the true entry level range would be the SRH440.
 It retains a lot of the same characteristics of a true closed back reference, but is more affordable overall.
 Just be aware that the construction is a bit on the flimsy side.
 They don’t feel particularly solid, but from a mixing standpoint?
 Phenomenal.

 Well that’s about it for today friend!
 I hope you’ve enjoyed this somewhat long winded comparison review of the Sennhesier HD 380 vs. HD 558, and came away with some more insight on each.